 The basis of the UK Ancestry visa application is proving your genuine blood or adoptive ties to the UK born grandparent.
 There is a requirement for various birth and marriage certificates to be produced so this application may take some time if those certificates are not readily available.
 So be prepared, but it will be well worth the wait!

-Other ways to enter the UK include the Tier 1 Visa, which has replaced the Highly Skilled Migrant Program, Family type visas (for children, spouses and fiances of British passport holders) and the UK Travel visa, which are only for those who wish to travel to the UK temporarily for business or leisure.
+Other ways to enter the UK include Family type visas such as settlement visas (for children, spouses and fiances of British passport holders) and the UK Travel visa, which are only for those who wish to travel to the UK temporarily for business or leisure.

 Visa Box's services comply with the Immigration Acts of the countries we service.
 Our consultancy services are unavailable through government channels.
 The application forms used during the immigration process can also be collected free of charge at any relevant immigration office.